brighton36/rvgp/README.md

 > **Note**
 > There shouldn't be any reason to avoid, or instigate, a `rake clean` when working on a project.
 The Rakefile is very smart about figuring out what to change.
 However, if you feel the need to recalculate the entire project - a rake clean won't hurt.

-To better understand how your files, are processed by rra, here's a diagram of how the rakefile processes your build.
+To better understand how your files, are processed by rvgp, here's a diagram of how the rakefile processes your build.
 Hopefully this reduces confusion.

 ```mermaid
   graph TD;